Polynomial time decodable codes for the binary deletion channel: Introduction

 \section{Introduction}

-We consider the problem of designing error-correcting codes for reliable and efficient communication on the binary deletion channel.
+We consider the problem of designing explicit and efficient error-correcting codes for reliable communication on the binary deletion channel.
+By \emph{explicit}, we mean codes such that we can produce a description of its encoding and decoding functions in time polynomial in the blocklength of the code.
+By \emph{efficient}, we mean codes that are encodable and decodable in time polynomial in the blocklength of the code.
 The \emph{binary deletion channel} (BDC) \emph{deletes} each transmitted bit independently with probability $p$, for some $p \in (0,1)$ which we call the \emph{deletion probability}.
 Crucially, the location of the deleted bits are \emph{not} known at the decoder, who receives a \emph{subsequence} of the original transmitted sequence.
 The loss of synchronization in symbol locations makes the noise model of deletions challenging to cope with.
 As one indication of this, we still do not know the channel capacity of the binary deletion channel.
-Quoting from the first page of Mitzenmacher's survey~\cite{Mitzenmacher2009}: ``Currently, we have no closed-form expression for the capacity, nor do we have an efficient algorithmic means to numerically compute this capacity.''
 This is in sharp contrast with the noise model of bit erasures, where each bit is independently replaced by a '?' with probability $p$ (the binary erasure channel (BEC)), or of bit errors, where each bit is flipped independently with probability $p$ (the binary symmetric channel (BSC)).
 The capacity of the BEC and BSC equal $1-p$ and $1-h(p)$ respectively, and we know codes of polynomial complexity with rate approaching the capacity in each case.